-Additionally, the company has recorded acquisition, exploration and development costs of approximately \$9 million and completed a preliminary assessment study for a 90,000 tonnes per day concentrator operation for the Panantza-San Carlos Project in November 2007.
-With estimated capital costs in the order of US\$1.3 billion for the Panantza - San Carlos Project, management believes that this project is better suited for advancement by a large company having the financial and technical resources required to fast-track its development to production.
+With estimated capital costs in the order of US\$1.3 billion for the Panantza - San Carlos Project, management initiated the search for a large company having the financial and technical resources required to fast-track the development of the Panantza - San Carlos Project to production.
+Consequently, Corriente announced in January 2008 that it had started the process of contacting potentially interested parties to become majority strategic partners in the Panantza-San Carlos Project, with assistance from Citigroup Global Markets ("Citi") and Canaccord Financial ("Canaccord").

-Consequently, Corriente announced in January 2008 that it had started the process of contacting potentially interested parties to become majority strategic partners in the Panantza-San Carlos Project, with assistance from Citigroup Global Markets ("Citi") and CanaccordAdams.
-In October 2008, the company completed conducting in-country due diligence visits with a number of interested industry parties from around the world.
-All of these parties have the capability of advancing a multi-billion dollar copper district opportunity, such as is characterized by the Mirador and Panantza-San Carlos Projects in southeast Ecuador.
+By the end of August 2008, four potential buyers, including Tongling, had completed site visits.
+All of these parties had the capability of advancing a multi-billion dollar copper district opportunity, such as is characterized by the Mirador and Panantza-San Carlos Projects in southeast Ecuador.
 The due diligence process included technical reviews of all of Corriente's assets in Ecuador and meetings with local community and indigenous representatives.
 In addition, meetings were held with senior government officials in Quito to form a better understanding of the intentions of the Government of Ecuador regarding the development of responsible mining in the country.